 Christmas roses bloom in the dying of the light

-The wild rose – poisonous to humans –
+No, these flowers resemble wild roses — poisonous to humans –

 Thinking is believing